KyleWilliford/bemore/README.md

 'Cause it is sort of similar to slackbot, I guess?
 Also, ~phishing~ fishing is sometimes done ~by bots~ on boats.
 That is sort of related, right?
 This bot does not do anything intentionally malicious.

-## Install App to Workspace (public, live version)
+## Install _Slackboat App_ to Your Workspace (live version)

-Click the following button to sail the slackboat into your workspace.
+Click the following button to sail the Slackboat into your workspace.

-Note: this request communicates with a live version of this slackboat app server deployed on an AWS EC2 instance.
+Note: this request communicates with a live version of this server deployed on an AWS EC2 instance.

 <a href="https://slack.com/oauth/authorize?&client_id=261022332754.262110268791&scope=commands"><img alt="Sail slackboat into your workspace" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>